chanced/labeler/README.md

 		"uint16":          "123",
 		"uint8":           "1",
 		"FloatWithFormat": "123.234823484",
-		"dedupe":          "Demonstrates that discard is removed from the Labels after field value is set", "case":            "value should not be set due to not matching case", "nested_field":    "nested value",
+		"dedupe":          "Will be removed from the Labels after field value is set", "case":            "value should not be set due to not matching case", "nested_field":    "nested value",
 	}